BrettHallen/Rhythm_Keyboard/README.md

 There doesn't appear to be any factory or design marking that I've found so far.
 The case is metal and is possibly custom made.
 There is an expansion interface but there is no access from outside the case.<br>

-It has a 5-pin DIN socket for what we assume is a cassette (магнитофон) nd a very long 9-wire cable that has been cut, perhaps from some larger device that it controlled and was not possible to move.<br>
+It has a 5-pin DIN socket for what we assume is a cassette (магнитофон) and a very long 9-wire cable that has been cut, perhaps from some larger device that it controlled and was not possible to move.<br>

 The main chips are:<br>
 - КР580ВМ80А (Intel 8080A CPU)